usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 - Imports:

-    - :inline-python:`ariac_msgs.msg`: The ROS2 message API for the ARIAC messages.
+    - :python:`ariac_msgs.msg`: The ROS2 message API for the ARIAC messages.

-        - :inline-python:`CompetitionState`: The competition state message (defined in  `ariac_msgs/msg/CompetitionState.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/CompetitionState.msg>`_ ).
+        - :python:`CompetitionState`: The competition state message (defined in  `ariac_msgs/msg/CompetitionState.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/CompetitionState.msg>`_ ).
-    - :inline-python:`std_srvs.srv`: The ROS2 service API for the standard services.
+    - :python:`std_srvs.srv`: The ROS2 service API for the standard services.

 - Class Variables

-    -  :inline-python:`self._competition_states`: A dictionary used for logging purposes.
+    -  :python:`self._competition_states`: A dictionary used for logging purposes.

 - Instance Variables

-    - :inline-python:`self._start_competition_client` ROS client for the service :navy:`/ariac/start_competition`.
+    - :python:`self._start_competition_client` ROS client for the service :service:`/ariac/start_competition`.
-    - :inline-python:`self._competition_state_sub` ROS subscriber for the topic :green:`/ariac/competition_state`.
+    - :python:`self._competition_state_sub` ROS subscriber for the topic :topic:`/ariac/competition_state`.
-    - :inline-python:`self._competition_state` a variable to store the current competition state.
+    - :python:`self._competition_state` a variable to store the current competition state.

 - Instance Methods

-    - :inline-python:`_competition_state_cb(self, msg: CompetitionStateMsg)`: Callback for the topic :green:`/ariac/competition_state`.
-This method stores the competition state in the variable :inline-python:`_competition_state`.
+    - :python:`_competition_state_cb(self, msg: CompetitionStateMsg)`: Callback for the topic :topic:`/ariac/competition_state`.
+This method stores the competition state in the variable :python:`_competition_state`.
-    - :inline-python:`start_competition(self)`: Method to start the competition.
-This method waits for the competition to be ready by checking the value of :inline-python:`_competition_state` and then calls the service :navy:`/ariac/start_competition` through the client :inline-python:`_start_competition_client`.
+    - :python:`start_competition(self)`: Method to start the competition.
+This method waits for the competition to be ready by checking the value of :python:`_competition_state` and then calls the service :service:`/ariac/start_competition` through the client :python:`_start_competition_client`.

 Executable
 ----------

-The entry point to the node is located in the executable :inline-file:`tutorial_1.py`.
+The entry point to the node is located in the executable :file:`tutorial_1.py`.
 Each tutorial will have a separate executable but will share the same interface.

 .. code-block:: python
     :caption: tutorial_1.py